Cherry 2000: Plot

 Sam, a veteran of earlier wars, shows that he is a capable fighter, and Edith begins to have feelings for him.
 Sam's own growing feelings toward Edith, though, are derailed when he hears Cherry's voice accidentally play on the audio device.
-Continuing to work their way to the Gynoid warehouse, they arrive at a brothel/gas station owned by Snappy Tom (Harry Carey, Jr.), a friend of Jake's, where a dilapidated Aeronca Champion light airplane is stored.
+Continuing to work their way to the gynoid warehouse, they arrive at a brothel/gas station owned by Snappy Tom, a friend of Jake's, where a dilapidated Aeronca Champion light airplane is stored.
 Edith repairs the plane using parts from the Mustang.
-Jake catches up with the group and reminisces with Snappy Tom, but Snappy's live-in girlfriend (Jennifer Mayo) betrays their location to Lester over the radio and shoots Jake in the back.
+Jake catches up with the group and reminisces with Snappy Tom, but Snappy's live-in girlfriend betrays their location to Lester over the radio and shoots Jake in the back.
 Edith and Sam manage to escape in the plane.

 Sam is almost ready to abandon the quest, but Edith is determined to complete her job as a tracker so Jake's death will not become meaningless.
-As they land, Zone 7 is revealed to be actually the abandoned ruins of Las Vegas and the Gynoid "warehouse" is actually a casino.
-Sam finally finds a functional Cherry 2000 model (Pamela Gidley) and activates her with the memory disk; however, being programmed only for home life and sex, the robot is incapable of adapting to the current dangerous situation when Lester and his gang attack.
+As they land, Zone 7 is revealed to be actually the abandoned ruins of Las Vegas and the gynoid "warehouse" is actually a casino.
+Sam finally finds a functional Cherry 2000 model and activates her with the memory disk; however, being programmed only for home life and sex, the robot is incapable of adapting to the current dangerous situation when Lester and his gang attack.

 In an extended battle, Sam, Edith, and Cherry climb aboard the airplane, but their combined weight prevents takeoff.
 Edith jumps out so that Sam and the robot can escape, but Sam realizes that Cherry cannot provide the human interaction that he and Edith have had and turns the plane around.
 Cherry, programmed to fulfill Sam's wishes, offers to bring him a Pepsi, so he sends her away as he and Edith fight off Lester's gang and take off in the plane.
 When Lester tries to lasso the plane, he gets caught in the rope and hangs himself from one of the ancient Las Vegas neon casino signs.
 Edith and Sam kiss as they fly away into the sunset.